MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/configure-a-kms-host-computer-for-office.md

 description: "How to prepare and configure the Key Management Service (KMS) host computer to enable client computers to activate Office 2016."
 ---

-# Prepare and set up the Office 2016 KMS host computer
+# Configure a KMS host computer to activate volume licensed versions of Office

  ***Applies to:*** *Volume licensed versions of Office 2019 and Office 2016, including Project and Visio*